General linear models

 plot |> ggplot2::ggplot_gtable() |> ggplotify::as.ggplot()

-Figure 22: Influential observations.
+Figure 32: Relation between studentized residuals and their leverage points.
 The blue line represents the Cook’s distance.
 Any points outside the contour lines are influential observations.

 Code